PDA-PRO/COCO-deploy/README.eng.md

 ## Execution

-You can use it by accessing port http://localhost:8080 through a browser.
+You can use it by accessing port http://localhost:80 through a browser.
 The initially set administrator ID is `admin` and the password is `admin1234!`.
 Also, the MySQL password is `qwer1234`.
-You can view the API document when connecting to http://localhost:1000 port.
+You can view the API document when connecting to http://localhost:1000/docs .
 If you would like to add additional **`plugins`**, please visit https://github.com/PDA-PRO/COCO-plugin

 ## Setting environment variables